What Are The Snowiest Cities In The U.S.?

 By WeatherBug Meteorologists

-This winter has been a brutal one for parts of the West so far, with snow hitting many places unaccustomed to it.
+Winter has already got off to a quick start in many areas typically accustomed to it: the West, Northern Plains and East.
 However, there are a few surprises on the snowiest cities list.
 Does your city make the list?
 Can you guess what the snowiest city is?

 Contrary to its nickname as the `Snow Capital,` Buffalo, N.Y., is not the snowiest city in the U.S. It doesn`t even rank in the top ten.
 Although averaging almost 8 feet of snow a year is nothing to look down on, ten other cities in the contiguous U.S. have those bragging rights.